MartaKMB/10x-dog-show/README.md

 ## 🎯 Project Description

-10x Dog Show is a web application designed to centralize and manage dog show results for the Hovawart Club.
+HovBase is a web application designed to centralize and manage dog show results for the Hovawart Club.
 The system provides a comprehensive platform for archiving historical show data, managing evaluations, and generating statistics for club management.

 ### Key Features (MVP)